We strive to

 Funding

-Most funded opportunities are for PhD students, though funding for MS students may occasionally be available
+Funded opportunities are generally for PhD students, though funding for MS students may occasionally be available

-I am happy to advise interested students on applying for relevant fellowships
+I am happy to advise seriously interested students on fellowship applications (see the Mentoring page), it my bandwidth allows

 Prospective students